JHJORE/NeRF_in_Ue5/Documents/Report_SummerIntern2023_NeRF.md

 Difficult to set up, need to set up the sensors.
 You have to use cable.
 A good headset, but we would recommend Oculus

 ### SteamVR
 Works with Oculus, but not enterprise Oculus.
+We used it to get VR to work with InstantNGP

 <div id="other-relevant-technologies"></div>